sophiexingsu/sophiexingsu.github.io/_pages/about.md

 **On the Job Market (2026-2027)**

-***  Expected to complete PhD in Spring/Summer 2026.
-Available for postdoctoral and early career positions beginning Fall 2026.

 ## About Me
 I'm a fourth-year Psychology PhD student at WashU, working with Dr. Jeff Zacks.
 I completed the [Cognitive, Computational, and Systems Neuroscience Pathway](https://sites.wustl.edu/systemsneuroscience/ccsn-pathway/) and hold a Graduate Certificate in Quantitative Data Analysis.